Lacrosse Rules And Regulations

-In men’s field lacrosse, ten players constitute a full team.
-This includes a goaltender, defensemen, midfielders and attackmen.
+In men’s field lacrosse, ten players are on the field at a time.
+This includes a goaltender, defensemen, midfielders, and attackmen.
 Teams are allowed to play with fewer than ten players if injuries or penalty accumulation affects the team roster size.
-There can be a maximum of four players - usually all three defensemen plus one midfielder - using long crosses.
+There can be a maximum of four players, usually all three defensemen plus one midfielder, using long crosses.

-In women’s field lacrosse, twelve players constitute a full team.
-This is most often split up into one goaltender, four defenders, three midfielders and four attackers.
-Teams are allowed to play with fewer than twelve players if injuries or penalty accumulation affects the overall team roster size.
+In women’s field lacrosse, 12 players are on the field.
+This is most often split up into one goaltender, four defenders, three midfielders, and four attackers.
+Teams are allowed to play with fewer than 12 players if injuries or penalty accumulation affects the overall team roster size.

 Fouls and Penalties

-There are lots of penalties and fouls in lacrosse, but they can mostly be divided into two main categories called technical fouls, personal fouls.
+There are two main categories of penalties called technical fouls and personal fouls.
+Personal fouls are more serious violations that typically stem from illegal contact with another player.
 For example, slashing is a common personal foul that involves a player hitting another player with the shaft of the stick.
 Some examples of technical fouls include offsides and holding.
 Other types of penalties include unsportsmanlike conduct and delay of game.

 Scoring and Winning